AnBasement/linux-maintenance/README.md

 It currently automates some common system maintenance tasks, like updating packages and clearing caches.
 Further options are planned for the future.

 I want to stress that I wont take responsibility for anything going wrong if you test this out.
-While the script itself should be entirely safe, the automated nature of it does mean you will not be presented with a list of packages to be updated, for instance, as all tasks requiring input have a `-y` flag.
-You'll have to check the logs to see what packages were upgraded.
+While the script itself should be entirely safe, the automated nature of it does mean changes can be made to your system without any input other than running the script.
+By default, only a handful of safe tasks are performed automatically.

 ## What it does